Religious studies: Religious studies and theology

 Western philosophy of religion, as the basic ancestor of modern religious studies, is differentiated from theology and the many Eastern philosophical traditions by generally being written from a third party perspective.
-The scholar need not be a believer.
+The scholar does not need to be a believer.
 Theology stands in contrast to the philosophy of religion and religious studies in that, generally, the scholar is first and foremost a believer employing both logic and scripture as evidence.
 Theology according to this understanding fits with the definition which Anselm of Canterbury gave to it in the eleventh century, credo ut intelligam, or faith seeking understanding (literally, "I believe so that I may understand").
 The theologian was traditionally seen as having the task of making intelligible, or clarifying, the religious commitments.
 However, many contemporary scholars of theology do not assume such a dichotomy.
 Instead, scholars now understand theology as a methodology in the study of religion, an approach that focuses on the religious content of any community they might study.
 This includes the study of their beliefs, literatures, stories and practices.